-- 5 Application

-- 4 Application support (libraries, databases)

 - 3 Virtual machine [optional]

 - 2 Operating system

 - 1 System kernel

-- 0 Hardware
+- Hardware

 C/C++ are almost universally used to implement code at levels 1-4.
 Java is popular for levels 5, but recent additions to C++ make it increasingly attractive for level 5 applications as well.